nytseng/nytseng.github.io/_pages/about.md

 My interests involve machine learning topics: natural language processing, reinforcement learning, and computer vision.
 At UW-Madison, I'm currently working as a student research assistant through the School of Educational Psychology, studying LLM bias and limitations in education.
 I have worked on a few projects under the guidance of [Professor Shamya Karumbaiah](https://shamya.github.io/).

-Check my Projects for more details!
+Check my _Research_ for more details!

 <!---
 AIBAT/M-AIBAT: we have developed an tool assisting teachers in identifying limitations in AI-graders.
 After conducting user-studies with this tool, we are polishing our results for a journal publication in Spring 2025.